Frog-giggling defender had apparently not read either Leviticus 11:3–8 or Deuteronomy 14:3–21, both of which forbid eating frogs.

-Frog-gigging consists of spotting frogs at night with a flashlight, then spearing them with instruments which may include gardening tridents, fireplace pokers, barbeque forks, and pitchforks.
+Frog-gigging consists of spotting frogs at night with a flashlight, then spearing them with instruments which may include gardening tridents, fireplace pokers, barbecue forks, and pitchforks.

 Commenced in July 2013 to raise funds for an “agricultural” scholarship, the DeKalb County Young Farmers & Ranchers frog-gigging contest rewards the contestants who bring back the most weight in dead frogs, with a bag limit of 20.
 The third annual contest is to be held at an as yet undisclosed location in July 2015.